Irene Ododo Odaro: Death and legacy

 Princess Irene Ododo Odaro died suddenly on March 30, 2021, after a brief illness.
 Her death was mourned by many, including the Edo State Government and Judiciary, which held a special valedictory service in her honor.

-Her legacy continues through the Irene Ododo Foundation dedicated to philanthropy and cultural enrichment, reflecting her lifelong dedication to improving society.
+Her legacy continues through the Irene Ododo Foundation established in March 2022 and dedicated to philanthropy and cultural enrichment, reflecting her lifelong dedication to improving society.

+The foundation makes periodic grants and donations as judged suitable by the trustees to advance the causes that Irene Ododo was passionate about and create positive outcomes for people and the society.